Rightpoint/BonMot/README.md

 **Warning:** `BONTextAlignmentConstraint` holds strong references to its `firstItem` and `secondItem` properties.
 Make sure not to have a view that is constrained by this constraint also hold a strong reference to it, because it will cause a retain cycle.

-You can use `BONTextAlignmentConstraint`: programmatically or in Interface Builder.
+You can use `BONTextAlignmentConstraint` programmatically or in Interface Builder.
 In code, use the convenience initializer:

 ```objc
 [BONTextAlignmentConstraint constraintWithItem:someLabel